-In addition to the benefit of extra funds to assist with expenses, refinancing may also help adjust your current mortgage terms to your benefit, especially if you are refinancing from a conventional mortgage.
+In addition to the benefit of extra funds to assist with expenses, refinancing may also help adjust your current mortgage terms to your advantage, especially if you are refinancing from a conventional mortgage.
 You may be able to:

-- Lower your interest rate
+- Lower your interest rate.

-- Change the loan term
+- Change the loan term.

-- Transition from an adjustable rate to a fixed rate
+- Transition from an adjustable rate to a fixed rate.

 4. Have you owned your home for at least a year?

-While you can enjoy the benefits of this type of refinance after only owning your home for six months, it is far more advantageous for you to apply for this type of loan after at least 12 months have gone by.
+While you can enjoy the benefits of this type of refinance after only owning your home for 6 months, it is far more advantageous for you to apply for this type of loan after at least 12 months have gone by.

-6. Can you afford higher long-term monthly payments?
+5. Can you afford higher long-term monthly payments?

-In exchange for the mortgage insurance premiums, the FHA cash-out refinance is more flexible in terms of credit requirements and loan-to-value limitations.
+In exchange for the mortgage insurance premiums, the FHA Cash-Out Refinance is more flexible in terms of credit requirements and loan-to-value limitations.

-7. Do you live in the home?
+6. Do you live in the home?

-FHA cash-out refinances are only available on owner-occupied homes.
-Unfortunately, you cannot use this type of refinance on a second home or rental home and non-occupant co-borrowers are not allowed.
+FHA Cash-Out Refinances are only available on owner-occupied homes.
+Unfortunately, you cannot use this type of refinance on a second home or rental home, and non-occupant co-borrowers are not allowed.

-Take The Next Steps!
+Take The Next Step!